CoderDojoTC/micropython/docs/basics/05-neopixel.md

 ![NeoPixel Demo](../img/neopixel-demo.gif)

-NeoPixels are Red-Green-Blue LEDs that are designed to makes them easy to control with three wires: GND, +5V and a single serial data line.
-They are very popular with our students because they are powerful, easy to program and full of **bling**.
+NeoPixels are Red-Green-Blue LEDs that are designed to make them easy to control with three wires: GND, +5V and a single serial data line.
+They are popular with our students because they are powerful, easy to program, and full of **bling**.

 !!!
 Note
     As of March of 2022 there is now built-in support for NeoPixels in the MicroPython 1.18 runtime for the Raspberry Pi RP2040 microcontroller.
-Although you can still use custom libraries, this tutorial assumes you are using version 1.18 or later.
+    Although you can still use custom libraries, this tutorial assumes you are using version 1.18 or later of the MicroPython runtime library.

 Controlling NeoPixels is challenging since the timing of data being sent must be very precise.
 Python alone is not fast enough to send bits out of a serial port.
-So a small function that uses assembly code is used.
+So a small function that uses fast assembly language code is used.
 This code can be called directly from a neopixel driver file so that the user's don't need to see this code.

 [MicroPython Example Code on ESP8266](https://docs.micropython.org/en/latest/esp8266/tutorial/neopixel.html)